rusets/helmkube-autowake-cicd/README.md

 #  Future Work (What I Would Improve Next)

-- Improve GitHub Actions pipeline with matrix builds, linting, and security scans
+If I continued developing this platform, I would focus on:

+- **Strengthening CI/CD** — splitting validation, linting, security scans, and adding drift detection.
-- Add Loki (logs) and Tempo (tracing) for full observability coverage
+- **Deepening observability** — integrating Loki + Tempo for full metrics/logs/traces in one place.
-- Integrate CloudFront caching layer for global access performance
+- **Improving global performance** — optional CloudFront caching for faster cold-wakes worldwide.
-- Implement policy-as-code (OPA, Checkov, tfsec)
-- Add synthetic uptime checks using Lambda canaries
+- **Enhancing governance** — introducing policy-as-code with OPA/Conftest and Checkov.
+- **Increasing reliability** — synthetic uptime checks, SLOs for wake latency, and automated rollback if k3s fails readiness.
-- Expand demo app into a multi-service microservice showcase
+- **Expanding the application** — evolving it into a small multi-service example with its own CI pipeline.

+These steps push the project closer to a production-grade, review-ready platform.

 ---